-Beginning with the 2005-06 school year, every student must pass the California High School Exit Examination (CAHSEE) to receive a high school diploma from a California public school.
-Students in the Class of 2006 had their first opportunity to take the CAHSEE in February and March 2004.
+Beginning with the 2005-06 school year, every senior must pass the California High School Exit Examination (CAHSEE) in order to receive a high school diploma from a California public school.
+Students in the Class of 2006 will have their first opportunity to take the CAHSEE in February and March 2004.